coughingmouse/p-layout/README.md

 2. Place and unzip to the ```yourchoice_p``` folder where you want to put it permanently.
 3. Open the folder.
 You should see an executable file. **DO NOT** delete anything in the downloaded repository until you delete the layout with the same executable file.
 4. Okay, now you're safe to run the executable.
 After uninstalling it, you can delete the enclosing folder.

+### Mozc (Google Japanese input)

+* Supported layouts: English

+#### Usage

+0. Download a *-romantable.txt file.
+1. Make sure you have mozc-utils-gui installed.
+Open it by opening up IME properties when mozc IME is in use or just running it fron GUI/shell.
+2. In General tab, "Keymap-Romaji table", click "Customize..."
+3. On the bottom-left corner, there's a button called "Edit".
+Click that and the buttton "Import from file..."
+4. Yes, you will be overwriting your previous setting.
+No worries, you can easily reset to the default setting.
+But if you were using a customized setting, say no.
+5. In case you said no, you should back up your setting first, with "Edit-Export to file..."
+6. Select the file, and click "Open".

 ## P layout